Pregnancy after loss is a whirlwind of emotions, medical appointments, and complicated grief. This is a collection of posts about the subject.

 Pregnant with my daughter after the loss of my son, life is often complicated.
 Sometimes I can’t sleep.
 Sometimes I write about it.

 I’ve been enamored with the 4th Trimester Bodies Project for years.
-It was such a message of beauty and reality and massive acceptance.
-I planned when I saw it to participate myself after my first child was born.
-And then he died.
+I planned to participate myself after my first child was born.
+I did participate, even though my child had died.
+It was still a amazing experience.

 I see her when I close my eyes.
 I see her as a child and all grown up, and I think about the ways that I didn’t see you.
 When I dreamt of you, you were always an adult looking out of a child’s body.